A selection of work

 MobLand

-MobLand is a Guy Ritchie, London-set crime drama series starring Tom Hardy as Harry Da Souza, a street-smart fixer navigating an all-out war between powerful criminal families, the Harrigans (Helen Mirren & Pierce Brosnan) and the Stevensons (Geoff Bell & Annie Cooper).
+MobLand is a Guy Ritchie crime drama series starring Tom Hardy as Harry Da Souza, a street-smart fixer navigating an all-out war between powerful criminal families, the Harrigans and the Stevensons.

-To launch the show in the UK, we tapped into a real-world cultural flashpoint: the long-standing Eubank vs Benn rivalry.
-We partnered with DAZN to blur the lines between fiction and reality, using the boxing match as a narrative extension of MobLand’s family feud.
+To launch the show in the UK, we tapped into a real-world generational rivalry, Eubank vs Benn.
+We partnered with DAZN to use the boxing match as a narrative extension of MobLand’s family feud.

 Lore of the MobLand

-In addition to this partnership, I was asked for a launch event idea.
+I was also asked for a launch event idea.
 I found out Guy Ritchie owned a pub in Soho, conveniently called Lore of the Land.
 Thus, ‘Lore of the MobLand’ was born.

 We had a meet & greet with actors from the show, a cast of waiters and bouncers in character, personalised signet rings, quotes from the series written on the chalkboards, an Irish trad band, and Yard Act, who appear on the soundtrack, performing live as headliners.